 Stuart Chambers joined the Board as Chairman designate on 27 January 2014 and became Chairman on 1 March 2014.
 He brings a strong track record and a wealth of board and executive experience both in the UK and globally.
 He was appointed to the Rexam PLC Board as Chairman and independent non executive director in February 2012.
 Up to 2009, he was the Group Chief Executive of Nippon Sheet Glass Group, which acquired Pilkington plc in 2006, where he was Chief Executive.
 Prior to the glass industry, Stuart held a number of senior positions at Mars, Inc., having previously spent ten years in several European roles at Royal Dutch Shell plc.
-He has also served in the past as a non executive director on three other plc boards and chaired three remuneration committees
+He also served in the past as a non executive director on four other plc boards and chaired three remuneration committees.

 Simon Segars is the Chief Executive Officer of ARM and serves on its Board of Directors.
 He was the company’s 16th employee and has held a variety of roles from junior engineer to leadership positions in engineering and business development.
 He also led the development of early products such as the ARM7™ and ARM9™ CPUs that powered the first digital mobile phones, and holds patents in the field of embedded CPU architectures.
 Simon is driven by a vision of technology that invisibly empowers people and businesses to improve social, economic, education and health outcomes for a globally connected population.
 He is passionate about embedding ARM’s energy efficient IP everywhere intelligence is required.
 Simon serves on the Boards of the Global Semiconductor Alliance (GSA), the Electronic Design Automation Consortium (EDAC), and as a non-executive director at Dolby Laboratories.
 He holds a BEng in electronic engineering from University of Sussex and an MSc in computer science from The University of Manchester.